withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 In most cases, Astro websites will load significantly faster than VuePress websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/core-concepts/component-hydration).

-VuePress doesn't support partial hydration, and instead has the user load and rehydrate the entire page in the browser, even if most of the page content is static.
+VuePress doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 There is no way to disable this behavior in VuePress.

 #### Case Study: Building a Documentation Website

 [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) is the official VuePress documentation website, built with VuePress.
 The website offers a similar enough design and featureset to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

 - **Vuepress performance score**: 63 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fvuepress.vuejs.org%2Fguide%2F)
-- **Astro performance score**: 95 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)
+- **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)

-One big reason behind this performance difference is Astro's smaller JavaScript payload: [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) loads **166kb** of JavaScript on first load while [docs.astro.build](https://docs.astro.build) only loads **9.3kb** (95% less JavaScript, overall).
+One big reason behind this performance difference is Astro's smaller JavaScript payload: [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) loads **166kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (53% less JavaScript, overall) *after* first load.